justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/justeat/f-analytics/badge.svg?targetFile=package.json)](https://snyk.io/test/github/justeat/f-analytics?targetFile=package.json)

 ---
 This component abstracts away the gathering of the various data values needed for Google Analytics (GA) and the setting up of Google Tag Manager (GTM).
-Once register it will; on render, push these various data values to GA.
+Once registered it will; on render, push these various data values to GA.
 You can see the results by inspecting the `dataLayer` from the browser console in developer tools and looking for the model `{platformData: {…}}`.

 ## Benefits (Now)